Chaoticka/crackerjacks/What-to-check-before-a-pull-request.md

 In this case, the Galactic dictionary is in CipheyDists, it is in the translate subdirectory and it is called "galactic".
 If we look at the [code](https://github.com/Ciphey/CipheyDists/blob/master/cipheydists/translate/galactic.json) we can see this is true.

 This is our [resource loader](https://github.com/Ciphey/Ciphey/wiki/Extending-Ciphey#resourceloader).
 You don't need to know much about it, other than it allows you to select resources without memorising weird file paths.

+**Make sure to bump up the version of CipheyDists in your fork when we push a release to CipheyDists**